staticlibs/staticlib_config/README.md

 where `std::to_string` is missed for some versions of NDK. `std::stringstream` implementation is used for Android.

+####defer template

+Implements a lambda function holder, that will execute specified lambda on destruction.

 ####BaseException

 Exception class that extends `std::exception` and implements constructor that takes `std::string`